LolaIbikz/alx-low_level_programming/0x0C-more_malloc_free/README.md

 2 - function that allocates memory for an array, using malloc.
 3 - a function that creates an array of integers.
-4 -  a function that reallocates a memory block using malloc and free
+4 -  a function that reallocates a memory block using malloc and free 5 - a program that multiplies two positive numbers.